Do Go On - 361 - The Hollywood Bandit

 Like, everyone's rich up here.

-They're all thinking, like, 20 grand, yachts.
+They're all thinking like, 20 grand, yachts.

-We've all got multiples.
+all got multiples.

-Probably got Maccas in your house too.
+Probably got Macas in your house too.

 Best bit of that movie.

-You guys got Maccas in your house?
+You guys got Mackeys in your house?

 Someone said, yeah, but it's two weeks old.